Some R functions are in libraries that have to be explicitly loaded. You

 Generate 100 random numbers from a standard normal distribution and

-.
+assign to a variable r.
 Plot a histogram of the distribuiton of

 numbers in r.